dannythehat/football-betting-ai-system/SCOPE.md

 ## Use Cases

 ### Use Case 1: Daily Batch Predictions
-- Your app sends all fixtures at 8 AM
+- Your app sends all fixtures at 8 AM with stats and odds for the 4 markets
-- AI processes and returns Golden/Value/Smart bets
+- AI processes and returns Golden/Value/Smart bets across the 4 markets
 - Results cached for fast access
 - Premium users browse Golden and Value Bets
 - All users see Smart Bets per fixture

 ### Use Case 2: User Explores Custom Bet
 - User clicks on "Manchester United vs Liverpool"
-- User selects "Over 2.5 Goals"
+- User selects "Over 9.5 Corners" from the 4 available markets
 - Your app calls `/api/v1/predictions/analyze`
-- AI returns: "67% probability - Both teams average 2.5+ goals..."
+- AI returns: "87% probability - Both teams average 10 corners combined..."
-- AI notes: "Our Smart Bet for this fixture is Home Win (78% probability)"
+- AI notes: "This matches our Smart Bet recommendation for this fixture"
 - User gains educational insight into bet quality

 ### Use Case 3: Odds Change
-- Bookmaker updates odds from 1.95 to 2.10
+- Bookmaker updates corners odds from 1.90 to 2.10
 - Your app sends odds update
-- AI recalculates Value Bets
+- AI recalculates Value Bets for affected markets
 - New value opportunities flagged
 - Premium users notified of updated Value Bets

 ### Use Case 4: User Learning Journey
-- Free user explores Smart Bets (sees AI quality)
+- Free user explores Smart Bets (sees AI quality across 4 markets)
 - User tests own hypotheses via Custom Analysis
-- User learns why certain bets are stronger
+- User learns why certain markets are stronger for specific fixtures
 - User upgrades to Premium for Golden/Value Bets
 - User combines all features for informed betting strategy